sujithkvclt/account-statement-manager/README.md

 # Account Statement Manager

 The application can be used to view account statements of different users from the MS Access database.
-The Rest API based application is developed using Java 17 and Spring framework.
+The Rest API based application is developed using Spring Framework with Java 17.

-### Implemented Features
+### Features
-* Implemented role based authorization using spring security.
+* Role based authorization using Spring Security.
-* The user cannot log in twice.
-User should log out before login from another browser.
-* The session timeout is configured as 5 minutes.
+* Session Management.
-* Implemented application logging using Spring Aspect and Slf4J.
+* Application Logging using Spring Aspect and Slf4J.
-* Implemented error handling using ControllerAdvice.
+* Exception handling using ControllerAdvice.
-* For user's with USER role, API always return statements for last three months.

 ### Java Libraries
 * Spring Boot 2.7.2